scribbleapps/soundboard-creator/README.md

+# soundboard-creator

-This repository is only a sample of work, and not the full code for this application.
+This is a sample activity, showing calls to an SQLite database, setting up a RecyclerView, and the setting up of an Options Menu.